bp-pet/gpt-tools/README.md

-## Tools for OpenAI tools like GPT and Dall-e
+## Tools for OpenAI tools like GPT and Dall-E